Victims of crime

 In cases when a suspect has been identified by the police and interviewed under caution, a victim has a right to request a review where the police:

 - Decide not to prosecute where they have the authority to charge

 - Decide that the case does not meet the threshold for referral to the Crown Prosecution Service for a charging decision.

-- Parents or guardians where the main victim is under 18
+- parents or guardians where the main victim is under 18 years of age.

-- Family spokespersons of victims with a disability or who are so badly injured that they cannot communication
+- a family spokesperson of victims with a disability or victims that are so badly injured that they cannot communicate

-Complete the ‘Contact Us’ form.
+To trigger a review, complete the Surrey Police ‘Contact Us’ form.
 If you have a crime reference number, please include that in the form.
 Your request will be acknowledged within 10 working days.

 Surrey Police is working hard to improve victim satisfaction and ensure you receive the best service possible.

 If you want to tell us about your experiences – whether they are good or not so good – we would really welcome your feedback to help us improve our service, you can complete our online form here.

 Surrey Police conduct regular surveys using a trusted external company on our behalf to monitor how our service meets public expectations.
 As a victim of crime or anti-social behaviour you may be contacted by telephone and asked if you would like to participate in a survey about your experiences with the aim to continuously improve our service.